delmarrerikaine/dmc-2017/README.md

 	│       ├── class.csv			<- Information for the classification time period.
 	│       ├── items.csv			<- Attributes of all the products that do not change with time.
 	│       ├── realclass.csv       	<- Answers
-	│       └── train.csv			<- Information for the lerning time period.
+	│       └── train.csv			<- Information for the learning time period.
 	│
-	├── models				<- Trained and serialized models, model predictions, or model summari │   ├── model_lasso.pkl			<- Saved Lasso model.
+	├── models				<- Trained and serialized models, model predictions, or model summary │   ├── model_lasso.pkl			<- Saved Lasso model.
 	│   └── model_ridge.pkl			<- Saved Riege model.
 	│